 Related Post: The Best Korean Toners for All Skin Types

-Neutrogena Oil-Free Toner is an alcohol-free toner that you can use daily before moisturizing.
+Neutrogena Alcohol-Free Toner is an alcohol-free toner that you can use daily before moisturizing.
 It refreshes the skin without stripping the skin of its natural oils.

 It removes any leftover makeup after cleansing without any tightness or dryness.
 It leaves your skin fresh and clean skin.